nataliering/Resolving-the-complex-Bordetella-pertussis-genome-using-barcoded-nanopore-sequencing/README.md

 - [ ] extended results and links to full metadata/supplementary files
 - [ ] references and other recommended reading

-N.B. not all hyperlinks are functional as yet (22.05.2018)
+N.B. not all data repository links are functional as yet (22.05.2018)

 ## Abstract
 *Bordetella pertussis*, the pathogen responsible for whooping cough, has a complex genome with high GC content and hundreds of repetitive sections, each longer than 1kb.
 While short-read sequencing has been unable to resolve the structure of the genome, long-read sequencing could enable accurate single-contig *B. pertussis* assembly.